 While it’s commonly called “SR-22 insurance,” an SR-22 isn’t insurance at all.
 Rather, it’s a document your insurance company files with the state to prove you’re covered by the minimum car insurance required to legally drive.

 Here’s a look at how you can get and maintain an SR-22 in the Silver State.

 Compare car insurance providers

 Do I need SR-22 insurance in Nevada?

-You’ll need an SR-22 if you want your license reinstated in Nevada.
+Your state DMV will let you know if you need to file an SR-22.
 Common reasons for license suspensions and revocations in the state include:

 - Accumulating too many points on your driving record.